 The candidates who clear the Prelims become eligible for the Main stage of the exam.
 The Main stage of the KAS exam consists of a written examination and a personality test (interview).
 Hence, in effect, the KPSC KAS exam pattern is modelled quite closely on the lines of the UPSC IAS exam.

 - Prelims – 2 papers -objective type questions

 - Mains – 9 papers – essay/descriptive type

 Exam Pattern of KAS Prelims 2020

-The tentative date for the first stage of the KPSC KAS exam 2020 is in the month of August 2020.
-It is still to be released by the Karnataka Public Service Commission (KPSC.)
-However, the commission has recently released KPSC KAS 2017-18 notification according to which prelims exam is going to take place on 17th May 2020.
+The tentative date for the first stage of the KPSC KAS exam 2020 is still to be released by the Karnataka Public Service Commission (KPSC.)
+However, the commission has recently released the revised date for KPSC KAS 2017-18 according to which prelims exam is now going to take place on 2nd August 2020.